Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 This application was made by two students (*see **copyright** above*), each having multiple tasks regarding this project.
 The following list is related to each one's work:

 * Lazar Cristian-Stefan:
-  * Responsible for Tic-Tac-Toe AI Implementation (Monte-Carlo algorithm, data structures, associating them etc.;
+  * Responsible for Tic-Tac-Toe AI Implementation (Monte-Carlo algorithm, data structures etc.);
   * Basically having a lot of "backend" work;
   * Fixer of memory leaks and debugging;
 &nbsp;